805 Columbus Ave

 What are the specifics of your graduate education (thus far)?

-I have completed my master’s degree in information assurance at Northeastern University and I am now a PhD candidate in the Information Assurance program.
+I completed my PhD in Information Assurance at Northeastern University this May, 2018.
 My area of focus is mobile security.

 What are your research interests?